 A student on academic probation will be placed on academic suspension if the student's semester GPA falls below 2.0.

 A student on academic suspension may be allowed to continue in the university through any of the following procedures:

 - Meet conditions established by the student’s dean; or

-- Be readmitted provisionally automatically after one regular semester’s absence from the university.
+- Be readmitted automatically on a provisional basis after one regular semester’s absence from the university.
 Following a second or subsequent academic suspension and absence from the university for two regular semesters, be readmitted automatically.
 Summer terms are exempt from periods of academic suspension.
 Automatic readmission will not occur if the student takes courses elsewhere and fails to attain a GPA of 2.0 for those courses; or

 - After the first academic suspension, attend summer school at Stephen F. Austin State University and either raise the cumulative GPA to 2.0 or above or obtain a GPA of 2.0 or above for at least 9 semester credit hours in courses specified by the student’s dean.

 How – and when – do I file for graduation?

 Apply in person at the Rusk Building, Room 201 (this is the preferred method for undergraduate students).
 You can also apply for graduation by mail/e-mail.
 You’ll need to fill out the appropriate form:

 Application dates vary depending on which semester you plan to graduate.
 Please refer to the list below:

 - May commencement - Applications are taken September 15 through November 15 of prior year.